jsr-core/match/README.md

 The match function also supports template string placeholders.
 The following pattern has a template string placeholder, `name`.
 Note that the resulting object has a `name` key, and the value of the object is `john`.
-The type of the `name` value is `unknown` in TypeScript because the placeholder has no type guard.
+The type of the `name` value is `string` in TypeScript because the placeholder has no type guard.

 ```ts